· · · · · ·

 • A YELLOW SUNSPOT.
 The yellow spot (sunspot) is the place where the watermelon has been sitting on the ground.
 Yellow (instead of white or green) typically means the watermelon is more ripe.

 • FEEL HOW HEAVY IT IS.
 A ripe watermelon will feel heavy for its size (heavier often means juicier).
+Juicy watermelon makes the best watermelon popsicles!

-FAQ + Tips & Tricks For The BEST Strawberry Watermelon Popsicles:
+FAQ + Tips & Tricks For The Best Strawberry Watermelon Popsicles

 CHANGE IT UP!
 Feel free to substitute fresh lemon juice & lemon zest for the lime, add some fresh mint leaves, swap the strawberries for peaches, blueberries, or raspberries!